mabamano/CVPro_Competition_Kit_V2/README.md

    - Easy-to-use programming environment.
    - Compatible libraries for sensor interfacing, motor control, and AI features like object detection.

-2. **Android Mobile App for Zoo Safari Mode:**
+2. **Android Mobile App for Zeno robot:**

-   - An app designed specifically for Zoo Safari application.
+   - An app designed specifically for Zeno robot application.
    - It can identify animals and hunters.
    - Additionally, it supports custom object detection and image classification capabilities.

-   ### 📱 You can download the APK from this [Drive Link](https://drive.google.com/drive/folders/14hfHkixK2PBByAgmndw5pUGTW62IbTFV?usp=sharing) ⬇️
+   ### 📱 You can download the APK from this [Drive Link](https://drive.google.com/drive/folders/1c_nOoUd-3N2-vDFBdPV-6lR7L1onROOG?usp=sharing) ⬇️

 ---

-## 📱 About the Zoo Safari App
+## 📱 About the Zeno robot App

 Follow these steps to use the app: